fpS-AUDIO/Coding_Notes/React/how rendering works.md

 **Diffing** is the process of comparing elements step-by-step based on their position in the current Fiber tree (based on the new virtual DOM).
 When this process is finished, all the necessary DOM mutations are placed into the **list of effects**.
 The list of effects will be used to actually mutate the DOM (commit phase below).

+Diffing is base on 2 rules:

+1. 2 elements different types will produce different trees (same position, different elements)
+2.  elements with a stable key prop stay the same across renders (same position, same element)

+The **key prop** is a special prop telling the diffing algorithm that an element is unique.
+The key allows React to distinguish the instances of the same component.

+- When the key _doesn't change_ across multiple renders the element ("owner of key") will be kept in the DOM (even if position of element changes).
+- When the key _changes_ between renders, the element will be destroyed and the new one is created (even if position is the same)

 ---

 ### Commit phase

+During this phase the React writes (_flushes_) to the DOM all necessary updates.
+The commiting is **synchronous**, so DOM is updated in one go and it can't be interrupted.
+This ensures the consistency in UI without showing partial results.
+After commit the _workInProgress_ fiber tree becomes the _current_ tree for the **next render cycle**.

+While the render phase is done by React library and the painting to the screen the image by browser itslef, the commit phase is done by the library called **ReactDOM**.